SorenEdwards/py-credit-card-validity/README.md

 - [Table Diagram](./diagrams/Database%20Diagram.png)

 ## Setup & Tools
 Since this exercise is largely about testing raw skill, I did not want to venture in getting complex dependancies.
-So all imports should be included in the standard library. the imports are provided below.
+All imports should be included in the standard library.
+The imports are provided below.
 ```
 import os.path
 import re